hayzstack/hayzstack/README.md

 ---

 ### stuff about me
-im mostly people watching/afk since im too nervous to speak to anyone i do cosplays of my fav characters. sometimes im not even in the fandom anymore (GI)
+im mostly people watching/afk since im too nervous to speak to anyone. find me at bread lines, library, i move a lot i do cosplays of my fav characters. sometimes im not even in the fandom anymore (GI)

 c+h is welcomed and highly encouraged. im not putting it in my pony name nuh uh